 The university chaplain is a Chaplain of the Vaasa Evangelical Lutheran congregation.
 You can contact the Chaplain and arrange an appointment if you feel you are in need of a private, confidential discussion and support.
 These can be matters related to, for instance, human relations, crisis situations in your own life or in those of your love ones, quality of life, religious matters, workload or stress from studying and study fatique.
 You can also ask for advice on all church services, adult confirmation classes or church related activities.
 The university chaplain is bound by absolute professional confidentiality.

 Contact: Chaplain Tiina Keinänen email@example.com, puh.
 044 480 8218.

 For more information, please visit the Evangelical Lutheran Parish Union of Vaasa website.

-University sports are organized by the University.
-VYY wants to ensure that sports facilities will be developed and a wide range of options be offered in order to mobilize the students and motivate them to take care of their physical condition.
-If you do not find a suitable form of exercise, contact us and tell us of your needs, so that we can do our best to make it happen.
-More information on the sports services range are available on the University website.
-University sports also have their own Facebook page.
+University sport services are organized by the University.
+VYY wants to ensure that sport services will be developed and a wide range of options is offered in order to mobilize the students and motivate them to take care of their physical well-being.
+If you do not find a suitable form of exercise, contact us and tell us your needs, so we can provide better options for you.

 Harassment contact person